Who to Notify When Someone Dies

 What documents do I need to notify organisations?

-Most organisations require a certified copy of the death certificate.
-Banks and financial institutions may also ask for the grant of probate or letters of administration, your photo ID, and proof of your authority to deal with the estate.
-Order at least 5 certified copies of the death certificate.
+Most organisations ask for a certified copy of the death certificate.
+Banks and financial institutions may also want the grant of probate or letters of administration, your photo ID, and proof that you have authority to deal with the estate.
+It is worth ordering at least 5 certified copies of the death certificate so you are never waiting on one.

 Can I notify organisations online?